 Download our free intelligence report on How To Get a German Passport & Citizenship By Descent to learn more.

-Gaining Italian citizenship through ancestry is straightforward.
+Gaining Italian citizenship through descent is straightforward.
 You can go as far back as a grandparent or even a great-grandparent to claim citizenship through your bloodline.

 Italian citizenship law is built upon the idea of ‘uninterrupted lineage’.
 This means that no ancestor at any time renounced their Italian citizenship before passing their citizenship to their children.